thanushkaPraveen/MSE800_assessment_2/README.md

   - `bcrypt`: For secure password hashing
   - `datetime`: For managing date and time fields
   - `tabulate`: For tabular data display in CLI
+  - `Flask`: For web application development
+  - `requests`: For handling API calls
+  - `openai`: For AI-powered features
+  - `httpx`: For asynchronous HTTP requests
+  - `aiohttp`: For efficient networking operations
+  - `Jinja2`: For templating support
+  - `Werkzeug`: For secure application handling
+  - `twilio`: For SMS notifications
+  - `yagmail`: For email automation

 ---